Conversion Of Grams To Cm3

 Working with Different Densities

 The examples above used water and gold, which have readily available densities.
-However, many substances have different densities.
+On the flip side, many substances have different densities.
 For instance:

 • Aluminum: Approximately 2.7 g/cm³